Jennifer Harvey Sallin

 Sessions are non-linear and follow where the client’s mind takes us, with guidance from me to marry meta perspectives and micro practice.
 It is common, but not mandatory, that sessions last several hours.
 They also often happen in spurts – one or several in a row followed by a pause while insights are integrated.
 Highly, exceptionally and profoundly gifted adults learn in meta-steps, thus a non-linear partnering which adapts to their need for comprehensive and in-depth understanding, uncommon speed and unusual thinking style is needed.
 If you don’t know whether you are highly, exceptionally, or profoundly gifted, read my article here or consider scheduling an assessment session to explore the question with me.

-Due to high demand, I am currently unable to take new coaching clients; however I have trained coaches within my InterGifted network who are, themselves highly to profoundly gifted, and specialize in the support of highly to profoundly gifted adults.
+Due to high demand, I am currently unable to take new coaching clients; however I have trained and mentor coaches within my InterGifted network who are themselves highly to profoundly gifted, and specialize in the support of highly to profoundly gifted adults.
 Feel free to reach out to me for a personalized referral.

 Training and mentoring sessions are 225 Swiss Francs per hour; assessment sessions of two hours are 475 Swiss Francs.
 They are held virtually by Skype/zoom/phone, or in person in and around Arbon, Switzerland; in English, French or Italian.
 Email coaching and mentoring is billed at the same hourly rate.
 If these fees are prohibitive for your budget, consider contacting me for a referral to one of the coaches in my InterGifted Coaching Network, many who have trained with and are mentored by me (their coaching fees range from 75 USD to 180 USD per hour).